airdrophunterph/charlzitlamera.ml/mlm_quotation.md

 ## Additional Notes
 - All prices are in Philippine Pesos (₱)
-- Prices reflect typical Philippine freelancer programmer rates (not agency rates)
+- Prices reflect typical Philippine programmer rates (not agency rates)
 - Prices shown as ranges to account for varying freelancer experience levels
 - Prices exclude applicable VAT/taxes
 - Hardware costs (terminals, scanners, printers) are not included